 … Rastedter engendered a panic on 29/1.
 The … He 111 evidently received a blip and interpreted it as 200–300 landing craft approaching the French coast; a U-boat appeared to confirm this by reporting an Allied convoy with air escort n the same area.
 3 a/c of ex-16./KG 40 [= 9./ZG 1] were sent off at once to investigate.
 U-boats were to proceed at high speed on the surface to the area and three destroyers put to sea.
 [9./ZG 1] reported that the formation was actually 18 Spanish trawlers and the panic subsided.
 The maximum possible number of patrols were flown by I./ZG 1 and 1.(F)/128 during the day, presumably to protect the destroyers, two of which later collided with each other.

 Another aspect of the radio countermeasures war being played out in the Bay came to British attention during January.
 From the 18th there were operations from Avord by III./KG 40, “as yet unexplained.”
 A week later these were discovered to be by the 9.
-Staffel in cooperation with a patrol boat and by the first days of February, the vessel in question was known to be setting out reflector buoys intended to appear identical on radar to a U-boat.
-These were almost certainly the newly-introduced “Thetis” decoys which could also be deployed by the U-boats themselves.
+Staffel in cooperation with a patrol boat and by the first days of February (see below), the vessel in question was known to be setting out reflector buoys, as prefigured in this signal of 11 January:

 A nine-hour operation was intended on 5 February but no corroborating W/T traffic was heard.
 The next day, an He 111 was due to take off at 2345 and come home between 0745 and 0845.
 Traffic early on the 15th would permit the identification of another of the Kommando’s Heinkels: DT+YI (He 111 H-16, W.Nr.
 8308) homed on Bordeaux from 0614, giving its ETA as 0700.